kriserickson/solace-battleship/codelab.md

 Duration: 0:15:00

-In this course, you will learn about features the Solace PubSub+ platform to create event driven distributed applications using modern frameworks and languages by implementing a multiplayer game of Battleship.
-The course will run you through the creation of a front-end built using TypeScript (with the Aurelia framework)and a backend built using Java (using the Spring Cloud Stream framework) - and using Solace PubSub+ to seamlessly communicate between these two components.
+In this course, you will learn how you can use the Solace PubSub+ platform to create event driven distributed applications.
+This course will walk you through implementing a multiplayer game of Battleship using modern frameworks and languages so you will walk away with a good idea of how Solace can be used to connect modern applications.
+Specifically, this course will run you through the creation of a frontend application using TypeScript (with the Aurelia framework) and a backend using Java (with the Spring Cloud Stream framework) - and using Solace PubSub+ to seamlessly communicate between these two components.

 ![Course Logos](assets/course-logos.png)